ethereum/sourcify/packages/lib-sourcify/README.md

 ## Validation

 The initial step to verify a contract is to validation, i.e. creating a `CheckedContract`.
-This can be done with `checkFiles` which takes files in `PathBuffer` as input and outputs a `CheckedContract` array:
+This can be done with `checkFilesWithMetadata` which takes files in `PathBuffer` as input and outputs a `CheckedContract` array:

 ```ts
 const pathBuffers: PathBuffer[] = [];